nikolamalinov/nikolamalinov.github.io/README.md

-My name is Nikola and this is for discussing engineering and design topics that I find interesting.
+My name is Nikola and this is for my projects.